rbb-data/svelte-starter/README.md

 ## Environment variables

-Environment variables are handled by Vite, the behind-the-scenes frontend tooling that powers SvelteKit.
-See [Vite's documentation](https://vitejs.dev/guide/env-and-mode.html) for more information.
+Environment variables are handled by [Vite](https://vitejs.dev), the behind-the-scenes frontend tooling that powers SvelteKit.
+See [Vite's documentation](https://vitejs.dev/guide/env-and-mode.html) for more information on how Vite treats environment variables.

 Variables in `.env` are public and loaded in all cases.
 Sensitive variables should live in a `.env.local` file that is ignored by git.

 If you use a Bing layer in a Leaflet map, you'll need to set the Bing API key.
 Bing has different keys for development and production, so you'll need to set the appropriate keys in `.env.development.local` (loaded in development) and `.env.production.local` (loaded in production).
-This repo contains examples files for both, `.env.development.example` and `.env.production.example`.
-Simply rename `.env.*.example` to `.env.*.local` and add the keys.
+This repo contains example files for both environments, `.env.development.example` and `.env.production.example`, so that you can simply rename `.env.*.example` to `.env.*.local` and add the keys.

 ## Build and deploy